vickianand/dotfiles/README.md

 2. Installs zsh, tmux, and required plugins
 3. Installs Oh-My-Zsh framework
 4. Creates symlinks for configuration files
-5. Appends zsh auto-switch to .bashrc (preserving existing configurations)
+5. Modifies .bashrc to auto-switch to zsh on login
-6. Sets zsh as default shell

 ## Files